This page explains the basics of sign language, including how it works, who uses it and how to learn it.

-Hands-On BSL signing can be used if you are also blind or have very limited vision.
-This means you and the person you’re communicating with use the BSL signs on each other’s hands rather than your own.
+With hands-on BSL, you and the person you’re communicating with use the BSL signs on each other’s hands, not on your own.

 Say hello to Helene

 Watch Helene using hands-on signing as one of the ways she communicates.
-She also explains how you can say hello to her using Block, which is one of the tactile alphabets.
+She also explains how you can say hello to her using block, another fingerspelling alphabet

 Sign Supported English (SSE)